narajaon/onestatus/README.md

-  "fg": optional tmux color (will default to tmux's default), "bg": optional tmux color (will default to tmux's default), "label": the text to be displayed if your option takes a string as an argument (ex: status-left ), "labelfunc": you can dynamicaly display labels by using one of the functions exposed by onestatus (will take precedance over "label"), "isstyleonly": a boolean that has to be set to true if your option does not display a label }
+  "fg": optional tmux color (will default to tmux's default), "bg": optional tmux color (will default to tmux's default), "label": the text to be displayed if your option takes a string as an argument (ex: status-left ), "labelFunc": you can dynamicaly display labels by using one of the functions exposed by onestatus (will take precedance over "label"), "isStyleOnly": a boolean that has to be set to true if your option does not display a label }
 ```